AlexanderFabisch/gmr/paper/paper.md

 ![Imitation learning.\label{fig:imitation_learning}](imitation.png)

-In Figure \autoref{fig:imitation_learning} we can see that in the middle of the eight we have multiple modes: one velocity vector would lead to the left and one to the right.
+In \autoref{fig:imitation_learning} we can see that in the middle of the eight we have multiple modes: one velocity vector would lead to the left and one to the right.
 Sampling from the conditional GMM is only one possible solution here.
 Another one would be to select the component that contributes